-Wayne Co. must return $32M in funding
+Wayne County must return $32M in transferred funds

 Wayne County must return $32 million to a retirement fund that it tapped in 2010 to help shore up the county’s annual pension obligation, according to a Thursday court ruling.